-- Identify the signs and symptoms associated with stroke and seizures - Understand how to recognize a stroke early - Understand the concept of 'Time is Brain' - Understand the initial treatment and stabilization for stroke and seizures

-A stroke, sometimes called as acute cerebrovascular accident(CVA) or "brain attack", occurs when blood flow to an area in the brain is cut off.
+- Identify the signs and symptoms associated with stroke and seizures - Understand how to recognize a stroke early - Understand the concept of 'Time is Brain' - Understand the initial treatment and stabilization for stroke and seizures or "brain attack", occurs when blood flow to an area in the brain is cut off.
 The cells in that part of brain get severely injured and die from lack of oxygen and glucose supply which is needed for them to survive.
 If a stroke is not treated early, permanent brain damage or death can result.